bkerler/opencl_brute/README.md

 Run
 ===
-- For generic information on opencl devices, run : python openclinfo.py
-- To test if Library works correctly, run: python test.py
+- To test if Library works correctly, run:
+  "python test.py" -> to print info
+  "python test.py 0" -> to run on first platform
 - See test.py for example implementation, Library is in Library folder

 Issues
 ======
-- Tested only with Intel CPU and GPU
+- Tested with : Intel CPU and GPU, NVIDIA GTX 1080 Ti
-- AMD and NVIDIA GPUs might/will need some code changes (workgroup optimizations)
+- AMD might/will need some code changes (workgroup optimizations)
 - Limited for max.
 32 chars for password and salt (because speed optimized for mobile device security)